calpoly-iandunn/csc471/assignments/lab01.md

 ```

 For today only, we will assume the triangle's vertices are in "window coordinates."
-In other words, the data values are integer values that range from 0 to the value of width-1 of the window/image (or 0 to the height-1 value of the window/image).
+In other words, the data values are integer values that range from `0` to the value of `width - 1` of the window/image (or `0` to the `height - 1` value of the window/image).
 You may choose to have the vertices be 2D (although for the Assignment 1, they will need to be 3D).
 You will need to design a data structure to represent the triangle and its vertices.

-Draw the three vertices into the image, using three calls to image->setPixel().
+Draw the three vertices into the image, using three calls to `image->setPixel()`.

 The bounding box of the triangle is the box with the extents that will exactly bound that triangle.
 You will need to design a data structure to represent the bounding box.
-At minimum such a structure needs xmin, xmax, ymin, ymax.
-Using the provided image code, modify the color of all the pixels in the bounding box to be a color of your choice (which is different then the background).
+At minimum such a structure needs `xmin`, `xmax`, `ymin`, `ymax`.
+Using the provided image code, modify the color of all the pixels in the bounding box to be a color of your choice (which is different from the background).

 You can also try a pattern based on the row and/or column.
 The three vertices and the bounding box should look something like this: